vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. On the Azure portal menu, select **Dashboard**.

-    If you closed the Azure portal window, open a Microsoft Edge browser windows and navigate back to the Azure portal.
+    If you closed the Azure portal window after the previous exercise, open a new Microsoft Edge browser window and navigate back to the Azure portal.
 If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.

     > **Note**: The All resources tile is included on the default dashboard.